Canto digital asset management alternatives: which DAM should you pick?

 Brandfolder - for enterprise brands

 Brandfolder is an enterprise-level DAM through-and-through.
 They’re used by big-named brands like Slack, Mastercard and McLaren.
+In addition to managing digital assets, Brandfolder excels in handling product data, which is crucial for retail and manufacturing marketers to enhance brand consistency and improve efficiency.
 As well as the standard DAM features, you can send assets directly to your printer.
 They also support content creation by providing design templates within the app.
 They’re expensive - costing about $1,600 to get started - so this is only feasible if you’ve got the money to spend.

 Read our full article that covers Brandfolder alternatives.